-The Issue Price shall be determined by our Company in consultation with the Book Running Lead Manager and is justified under the chapter titled "Basis of Issue Price" beginning on page 84 of this Draft Red Herring Prospectus.
+The Issue Price was determined by our Company in consultation with the Book Running Lead Manager and is justified under the chapter titled "Basis of Issue Price" beginning on page 89 of this Prospectus.

 Compliance with SEBI (ICDR) Regulations

 Our Company shall comply with all requirements of the SEBI (ICDR) Regulations, 2018.
 Our Company shall comply with all disclosure and accounting norms as specified by SEBI from time to time.